 Physical Education/Health-Suggestions for movement and healthy habits and behaviors will be provided.
+Integrated projects that involve everyday application will be assigned.

 Unified Arts - Learners will engage in review and reinforcement activities that promote application of concepts and skills for world language, art, music and media literacy.